vikramnayyar/Restaurant-Rating-Prediction/README.md

 * Installation Guide & App Demo: https://youtu.be/GjMBYD7qqHA

 ## Introduction
 An app is developed that predicts the rating of a Bangalore restaurant.
 This is based on six user inputs.
 The app was trained using <b>sklearn</b> models and is developed in <b>Streamlit</b>.

+This project was completed as a part of internship at iNeuron.

 ## Dataset